 However, we can’t rule out that they can or cannot spot certain vibrations and sounds.

-How Do Turtles Communicate With Owners?
+How Do Turtles Communicate With their Owners?

 Turtles lack vocal cords and external ears.
 So, they’re neither good listeners nor talkers.
 If you’re wondering how they communicate with humans, it’s actually quite interesting.